enonic/app-superhero-blog/README.md

 Create a Post content in the Posts folder and add the Category and Author content.

-Create a page template and add the 70-30 Layout.
+When the above steps are done, create a page template and add the 70-30 Layout.

 Add the "Header" and "Posts list" parts to the left side of the layout.